sadit/SimilaritySearch.jl/joss/paper.md

 - `closestpair`: Computes the closest pair in a metric dataset.
 - `neardup`: Removes near-duplicates from a metric dataset.

+Note that our implementations produce complete results when _exact_ indexes are used and will produce approximate results when approximate indexes are used.
-`SimilaritySearch.jl` can be used with any semi metric defined as described in package `Distances.jl`^[<https://github.com/JuliaStats/Distances.jl>].
+`SimilaritySearch.jl` can be used with any semi-metric, as defined in package `Distances.jl`^[<https://github.com/JuliaStats/Distances.jl>].
 However, a number of distance functions for vectors, strings, and sets are also available in our package.
 The complete set of functions and structures are detailed in the documentation.^[<https://sadit.github.io/SimilaritySearch.jl/>]

-# Installation and usage
+# Installation
 The package is registered in the general Julia registry, and it is available via its integrated package manager:
 ```julia
 using Pkg
 Pkg.add("SimilaritySearch")
 ```

+# Examples and comparison
 As mentioned above, the package exports several functions and indexes for solving similarity search queries.
 For instance, we used the set of 70k hand-written digits MNIST dataset [@lecun1998gradient] (using the traditional partition scheme of 60k objects for indexing and 10k as queries).
 We use the `MLDatasets` (v0.6.0) package for this matter, and each 28x28 image is loaded as a 784-dimensional vector using 32-bit floating-point numbers.
 We select the squared Euclidean distance as the metric.

 ~~~~ {#example .julia .numberLines startFrom="1"}